Chapter 23 - The Beckoning Stars

 I got down to intersection of Bailey and Eustace.
 I had two blocks to go.
 Crossing Bailey put me back into the Southside.
 There were two streetlights at the intersection.
 It was clearly delineated that one side of the street meant one thing and the other meant something else.
 It was like a border.
 To the kids on the south side of the street, it was the border.

 South of Bailey we could be who we really were without worrying about what anybody thought.
-North of Bailey we only facades which projected only what we allowed others to see.
-I stood in the middle for a while, placing one foot on either side of the white line.
-When I crossed to the other side, I could feel the transformation take place, yet the anxiety I felt leave me was replace by a feeling of unworthiness knowing that I would never be whole until I could be the real Danny Wilson on the other side of the street.
+North of Bailey we were only carefully maintained facades which projected only what we allowed others to see.
+I stood in the middle of the road for a while, placing one foot on either side of the white line.
+When I crossed to the other side, I could feel a transformation take place, yet the anxiety I felt leave me was replaced by a feeling of unworthiness knowing that I would never be whole until I could be the real Danny Wilson on the other side of the street.

 Eustace Avenue, the street I had grown up on, was lined with work trucks, cars and the houses of the working class of Concord.
 Being late, the lights were off in most of the houses but in a few you could see the blue glare of a television set or hear the sound of Mexican music coming out of an partially opened window.
 The dogs all knew me on this street, so they didn't come running out barking like they normally would.

 I trudged down to the next intersection.
 It was the corner of Eustace and Lemon.
 It was the smallest most unassuming intersection in the whole town.
 The huge full moon hung brightly over the single forlorn lamp post that stood on the left side of the intersection.
 It felt like I was dragging concrete boots along.
 I stopped for a second time in the middle of an intersection, and I looked up hopefully at the moon.
 I didn't want to walk anymore and would have been perfectly happy just to stand there gawking at the big old moon forever, disappearing into its light.